 it is our intention to present it orally, in seminars—for the

-True, those seminars could be very expensive, and they do require a massive organization.
+True, those seminars could be rather expensive, and they do require some serious organization.
 Only a national organization, or a privately funded large institution, could afford to setup such an

 important grammatical event.
 Therefore, to sweeten the deal, the author offers a "replication license", so that generations after generations of students/teachers should get

 a proper training in classic grammar.
 Note that this classic grammar licensed course can later be improved as much as it takes; important is only to enhance national education using

 a complete grammatical system—the best one possible on the Planet!

 Now, back to the latest achievements in classic grammar, we present here only a glimpse of the bird's eye view.

 1. Particularly important—fundamentally, in fact—in PFEG are presented the requirements needed to qualify sentences.

 2. The entire Morphology is presented in a most simple and logic pedagogical format, to help the students most.